Vladimir-csp/uwsm/README.md

 Potentially tricky part.

-TLDR; if your compositor puts `WAYLAND_DISPLAY` (and along with it `DISPLAY`, any other important or useful variables) into systemd activation environment, uwsm will make everything work automagically, proceed to section 3.
+TLDR; if your compositor puts `WAYLAND_DISPLAY` (and **along with it** `DISPLAY`, or other important or useful variables) into systemd activation environment, uwsm will make everything work automagically, proceed to section 3.

 Otherwise configure compositor to run `uwsm finalize` command at the end of its startup.
 It will deal with putting `WAYLAND_DISPLAY` and `DISPLAY` (if set)